 Silent, swift, and aggressive when cornered, this reptile proves that monsters don’t just live in the ocean — they’re waiting in the forests, too.

-40. Grizzly Bear – territorial powerhouse
+40. Grizzly Bear – Territorial Powerhouse

 A large grizzly bear with thick brown fur walks across a snowy landscape with a forest in the background.
 Its face is calm and its powerful frame is emphasized by the low angle.